 Best Time for Visiting Tuscany

 Dramatic coastlines, undulating farmlands of the countryside, and historic cities burst with art, architecture, and history.
-There’s something to see and do in Tuscany in every season.
+There’s something to see and do in Tuscany every season.

-While the beaches are best between May and July, hitting the coast in August should be avoided as this is when the beaches are at their most crowded with locals.
+While the beaches are best between May and July, hitting the coast in August should be avoided as this is when the beaches are most crowded with locals.
 In the winter months, many of the small coastal towns shut down altogether.

 The Tuscan countryside is best experienced in the spring between April and May when the landscape reawakens in bright hues.
 The autumn months on the other hand offer a bounty of food and wine festivals, mild weather, fewer other tourists, and some great value deals on accommodation.